zoogen/zoo/index.md

 Definitions are the basis for the syntax and semantics of the Zoo language.
 They share similarities with the constructs in design-by-contract and constraints-based languages, but are different enough to deserve their own nomenclature.

-Zoo's definitions allows a high level of abstraction that maps closely with the minds of developers, rather than forcing their thinking into a paradigm that's convenient for the machine.
-This doesn't mean Zoo is slow, and it doesn't mean Zoo can't operate on a low level of abstraction -- just that the priority is convenience for the human, not the machine.
+Their goal is "flexibility with discipline" where any system can be modeled with the constraints of that domain.
+Definitions allows a high level of abstraction that maps closely with the minds of developers, rather than forcing their thinking into a paradigm that's convenient for the machine.

 In Zoo, you don't typically model common data structures or algorithms.
 You'll usually pick a predefined definition (e.g. "List", "Sort"), and the runtime will automatically pick an implementation that satisfies that definition (e.g. "LinkedList", "QuickSort").
 The runtime may dynamically change what implementation is used, depending on how the current state of the system compares to its resource limits and performance goals.

-Zoo developers don't typically need to think about RAM vs Disk memory either, or execution efficiency.
-The runtime is resource-aware and auto-optimizing.

-## Human-Centric

-Zoo tries to move code a bit closer towards a codified form of conceptual composition.
-It goes for "flexibility with discipline" where it can model any system with whatever constraints.

-There are lots of ideas we like for making code more readable and predictable while still remaining sufficiently precise and executable.
-You should [read about the language](/language.html#top) to get more of a flavor.

 # Community

-Please share your feedback.
+Please share your feedback!

 The lead developers can be reached at
 <a href="mailto:lexads@zxoo.xai"